Licensing Photos: A Guide for Content Creators

 Transparency ensures that both creators working in the public sector and at federal agencies, as well as generative AI used for content creation, are properly acknowledged, which helps in maintaining trust, protecting intellectual property, and avoiding legal disputes.

 This is a complex issue currently under debate.
-Some jurisdictions may allow AI-generated content to be copyrighted if there’s human authorship involved in directing the AI.
-Meta tagging tools like TikBox can help clarify ownership and authorship, when this information is known, and this is essential in copyright discussions.
+Some jurisdictions allow copyright for AI-generated content when a human significantly directs or shapes the output.
+Tools like TikBox clarify ownership and authorship when known, which is essential for copyright discussions.

 TESTIMONIALS